ralfebert/swiftui-garden/Animations/Animating value changes.md

 <<< @/Animations/WithAnimationExample.swift{21-23}

----
+## Pitfalls

+The animation modifiers have many very subtle pitfalls.
+The most conspicuous one for me is that  `.frame()` is only somewhat animatable.
+Spending the 2 hours working through this fantastic article by [Ole Bergmann](https://mastodon.social/@ole@chaos.social) will save you a lot of trouble: [When .animation animates more (or less) than it’s supposed to](https://oleb.net/2022/animation-modifier-position/)

+## Other Animations

 For animations that are more than View changes based on value changes, see [[Controlled Animations]].
+If it's a View appearing or disappearing, see [[View Transitions]].